Friends Provident: A Life Office once again

 In 1986 Friends merged with UK Provident.
 In 1992 it became a foundation partner in the Eureko Alliance in association with AVCB (The Netherlands), Topdanmark (Denmark) and Wasa (Sweden).
-As part of this alliance, Friends Provident passed all of its then non UK subsidiaries (primarily in Australia and Canada) into Eureko.
+As part of this alliance, Friends Provident passed all of its then non UK subsidiaries (primarily in Australia, Canada and Ireland) into Eureko.
+The Irish entity continued on the Friend's Provident brand for a number of years until ultimately renaming as Friends' First in 1998.

 In 1993 it acquired the UK operations of National Mutual of Australia and in 1998 it acquired London & Manchester Assurance.

 In November 1997, Friends Provident announced that it would merge its asset management business with Ivory and Sime, in a deal worth £132 million, thereby creating Friends Ivory & Sime.
 Following the transaction, Friends Provident owned 67% of the combined entity.

 Demutualisation and the Resolution acquisition

 In the year 2000, Friends Provident demutualised and listed on the FT100 Index, raising £1.6m.
 Its two main businesses were life and pensions, and asset management through its 67% holding in Friends Ivory and Sime.
 As part of the demutualisation the Friends Provident Foundation was endowed as an independent charity.
-The asset management was enlarged by the purchase of Royal Sun & Alliance’s asset business and then again in 2004 by the merger with F&C Asset Management.
+The asset management was enlarged by the purchase of Royal Sun & Alliance's asset business and then again in 2004 by the merger with F&C Asset Management.
 This left Friends Provident with 51% of the enlarged F & C, managing £125 billion funds.
-In July 2007, Friends announced an agreed “merger of equals” with insurer Resolution plc but this collapsed in November as a result of shareholder opposition.
+In July 2007, Friends announced an agreed "merger of equals" with insurer Resolution plc but this collapsed in November as a result of shareholder opposition.
 This prompted a strategic review, including cost cutting and a proposed demerger of F & C. In January 2008 Friends received an informal £4.1 billion offer by JC Flowers, later aborted.
-In 2009 a newly-formed Resolution Limited returned with a fresh approach and in August a bid of £1.86 billion was accepted.
+In 2009 a newly formed Resolution Limited returned with a fresh approach and in August a bid of £1.86 billion was accepted.
 In the November, Friends Provident duly became a subsidiary of Resolution.